lachy874125/cpp_dev_env/README.md

 ```bash
 docker build --secret id=ssh_key,src=/path/to/your/public/key.pub -t cpp_dev .
 ```
+- This will allow docker to build with your supplied SSH public key without it becoming part of any image layers.
+This would otherwise be a security concern.

 ### Create and start a Docker container

-To create a docker container, map the SSH port to 2222 (or any other port of your choosing), attach/create a volume, and start it in the background:
+To create a docker container, map the SSH port to port 2222 (or any other port of your choosing), attach/create a volume, and start it in the background:

 ```bash
 docker run -d -p 2222:22 --name container_name --mount type=volume,src=volume_name,dst=/home/dev/vol cpp_dev
 ```

-- Note: if the volume doesn't exist, Docker will create it automatically.
+- To start in a detached state, replace `-it` with `-d`.

-### Attach to a running detached container
+### Attach to the running detached container

-If the container is running in a detached state (no interactive terminal), you can attach to it with:

 ```bash
 docker exec -it cpp_dev bash
 ```
+- The reason we start the SSH-enabled container in a detached state and then attach a terminal after is because if we do a `docker run -it ... cpp_dev bash` the final command of the Dockerfile which starts the SSH daemon will be overwritten with `bash` and won't start.

+## Other useful commands
 ### Start a stopped container

 If the container already exists but isn't running, you can start and attach to it with: